 Challenges

-Escalating complexity associated with biometric data privacy regulations: A key challenge of the global biometrics for banking and financial services sector is the intensifying complexity associated with changing data privacy regulations from one regional market to another.
-For instance, the GDPR provisions, along with the UK Data Protection Act, have contributed to increasing the compliance costs for BFSI firms by almost 20% YoY.
+• Escalating complexity associated with biometric data privacy regulations: A key challenge of the global biometrics for banking and financial services sector is the intensifying complexity associated with changing data privacy regulations from one regional market to another.
+For instance, the GDPR provisions, along with the UK Data Protection Act, have contributed to increasing the compliance costs for BFSI firm’s YoY.
 Additionally, the regulatory burden is detrimental to the cross-border payment providers reliant on biometric authentication for KYC, as it increases the risk of penalties.

 Biometrics for Banking and Financial Services Market Size and Forecast: